 CBB Words of Wisdom

-You get this one chance to live life, so go do it.
+You get this one chance to live life, so do it.

 Parenting and Gardening 101

-If you’re a parent print this chart that showcases 30 things to say if you want you to teach kids about growth mindset out and put it on your refrigerator, we have!
+If you’re a parent print this chart that showcases 30 things to say if you want to teach kids about a growth mindset and put it on your refrigerator, we have it!
 Source: Schoolhouse Divas

 Top Budget-Friendly Recipe